piascikj/imdone/README.md

 Configuration
 ----
-After running imdone for the first time, modify .imdone/imdone.json in your project directory.
+After running imdone for the first time, modify `.imdone/config.json` in your project directory.
 The default config looks like this.
-Your imdone.json will extend this.
+Your `.imdone/config.json` will extend this:
 ```javascript
 {
   "exclude": [